cfreeman/tsa/content/posts/2013-04-03-tom-sachs-on-zines.md

 publisher: Artzines
 type: inverview

-description: Tom Sachs speaks about how zines keep him connected with his community.
+description: Tom Sachs has a conversation about how zines keep him connected with his community.

 videos:
 - https://vimeo.com/163313223